ministryofjustice/fala/requirements/README.md

 pip-compile --upgrade --output-file=requirements/generated/requirements-pre-commit.txt requirements/source/requirements-pre-commit.in
 pip-compile --upgrade --output-file=requirements/generated/requirements-production.txt requirements/source/requirements-production.in
 ```

-Note: Check in case something has been **downgraded**.
-This is possible because Dependabot/Snyk don't take account of the constraints in the source file.
-If this happens, then it suggests the constraint should be loosened to include the later version.
-Test to see what versions are ok.

 This method is superior than the Dependabot/Snyk automation, because it does take account of the constraints contained in the source files.
 So it avoids major breaking changes and known incompatibilities.
 And it's good for updates across all the dependencies at once.
 And during testing you find out if new versions are problematic, which require constraints adding to the source files.